School of Business Administration opens for fall semester; John H. Wharton named director.

 Goodman IMPRESS program launched

 What do Harry Potter and a smartphone app have to do with training tomorrow’s business leaders?
 At Syracuse University, plenty.
-The Goodman IMPRESS program.
-IMPRESS creates competition among students to gain critical career skills.
+The Goodman IMPRESS program creates competition among students to gain critical career skills.

 Leadership Scholars program begins